OoBook/automated-tag/README.md

         id: tag-generation
         with:
           gh-token: ${{ github.token }}
+      # Instance for using the outputs of the action
       - name: Get Tag Outputs
         if: ${{ success() && steps.tag-generation.outputs.tag != '' }}
         run: |